betenner/D2R-Offline/readme.md

 Copy **both** `D2ROffline.exe` and `patches.txt` to your Diablo 2 Resurrected game folder and then double-click `D2ROffline.exe` to start the tool.

 That's about it!

+After v2.0.5, using `D2ROffline.exe -FixLocalSave` in the command line to patch your character or the legacy d2 character to enter the single-player game.
+The saved location will be `C:\Users\<Username>\Saved Games\Diablo II Resurrected Tech Alpha`.

 *NOTE: For those who want to add (or remove) patches, open the `patches.txt` and start modifying them.*